kainguyen-dev/software-note/INTERVIEW_RETRO.md

 - Atomic variables:
   - Using CAS operation

+Limit of Atomic operation:
+  - Limited functionality: Atomic operations are typically limited to basic operations such as compare-and-swap, fetch-and-add, etc. Complex operations that require multiple steps or synchronization between threads may not be possible using atomic operations alone.

+Limit of blocking:
+  - Locking contention

 ```c
 function cas(p: pointer to int, old: int, new: int) is
     if *p ≠ old